pcengines/apu2-documentation/docs/debug/usb-debugging.md

 In the first place it is worth mentioning that xHCI initialisation is done in coreboot by setting just one boolean variable to TRUE.
 AGESA handles out the rest (xHCI fimrware loading, setting port routing, power management etc.) as specified in BKDG.
-Used xHCi firmware is the newest available.
+Used xHCI firmware is the newest available.

-Interfacing with with USB devices is done in SeaBIOS via dedicated xHCi PCI registers and xHCI memory mapped IO configuration registers, so there is no mistake in the implementation (but not every register is documented in BKDG, some registers were assumed according to Intel e8000 SoC datasheet which described every register and every bit, example: BKDG describes only 1 bit in port status and control register, rest is "reserved").
+Interfacing with with USB devices is done in SeaBIOS via dedicated xHCI PCI registers and xHCI memory mapped IO configuration registers, so there is no mistake in the implementation (however not all registers are documented in BKDG, we had to assume some register content according to Intel e8000 SoC datasheet which described every register and every bit, example: BKDG describes only 1 bit in port status and control register, rest is "reserved").

 After deep investigation with verbose debug output in SeaBIOS we have discovered that one port is not functioning properly (bottom one).
-It turns out that after a hub reset when SeaBIOS is polling `USB Port Status and Control` register for `Current Connect Status` bit (device detection procedure), this bit is not being asserted even if polling time is significantly increased.
-This bit is updated by hardware.
-USB2.0 sticks does not have such problems because they do not use Super Speed TX and RX lines and require a manual reset.
-USB3.x sticks are reset automatically by host controller after host controller reset.
+It turned out that after a hub reset, when SeaBIOS is polling `USB Port Status and Control` register for `Current Connect Status` bit (device detection procedure), this bit is not being asserted even if polling time is significantly increased (this bit is updated by hardware).
+If this bit is not asserted, USB 3.0 protocol can not kick in.
+Given that we suspect an electrical issue on the Super Speed TX and RX lines which are used in the device detection procedure.
+USB2.0 sticks does not have such problems because they do not use Super Speed TX and RX lines.

+When the device is detected the USB protocol kicks in and USB stick is configured properly (although a KINGSTON USB3.1 stick gives weird responses during adress command which were described earlier in this document).

-SeaBIOS has also implemented a delay called `XHCI_TIME_POST_POWER` defined at 100ms.
-After host controller reset, platform waits 100ms for power stabilization on USB HUB.
-Increasing the delay to 200 or 250 seconds does not make any difference in device detection.
+SeaBIOS has also implemented a delay called `XHCI_TIME_POST_POWER` defined as 100ms.
+After host controller reset, platform waits 100ms for power stabilization on USB hub.
+Unfortunately increasing the delay to 200 or 250 seconds does not make any difference in device detection.

 We did some improvements in the terms of timings again, increased slightly the detection maximum time etc. As a result we were able to improve the detection rate slightly and even make two ports work on the apu4b Serial Number:
 WN1226344_1749.
 But still the other two apu4a boards we had available do not detect USB stick in bottom port (`Current Connect Status` bit not asserted).

-When the device is detected the USB protocol kicks in and USB stick is configured properly (although a KINGSTON USB3.1 stick gives weird responses during adress command which were described earlier in this document).

 We have carried out some test on the debug binary to show the statistics of detection and `Current Connect Status` bit assertion.
 The problem exists only on